 We used pupil premium funding to provide wellbeing support for all pupils, and targeted interventions where required.
-We are building on that approach with the activities detailed in this plan.
+We are continuing to build on these approaches with the activities detailed in this plan.

 Externally provided programmes

 Programme Provider None N/A